Role

 Yes.
 Through strict Policy Guardrails and system prompts, you can configure the AI to respond 'I do not know' if the answer cannot be explicitly found in the provided internal documents.

-See how Remova can help your team handle ai governance for chief data officers with clearer controls, accountability, and rollout discipline.
+See how Remova can help your team handle this workflow with clearer controls, accountability, and rollout discipline.